arikanev/accessibility-tools/README.md

 When the prompt is finished press 'q' in terminal, the video capture stops.

 Segmentation and captioning is then done automatically, and playback is the same as any other video.
-The below GIF shows the playback method from [example 2](https://github.com/arikanev/accessibility-tools/blob/main/README.md#example-2)
+The below GIF shows the recording process, and the second playback method from [example 2](https://github.com/arikanev/accessibility-tools/blob/main/README.md#example-3)

 ![alt text](https://github.com/arikanev/accessibility-tools/blob/main/v2/assets/recording.gif)